Mohammad Rizwan: International career

 Rizwan made his One Day International (ODI) debut for Pakistan against Bangladesh in April 2015, scoring 67 runs off 58 balls.
 He made his Twenty20 International debut for Pakistan in the same series.
 He made his Test debut for Pakistan against New Zealand on 25 November 2016.
 He was out for a golden duck in his maiden Test innings.

-In August 2018 he was one 33 players awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
+In August 2018 he was one of the 33 players awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 He captained Pakistan's team in the 2018 ACC Emerging Teams Asia Cup.
 Pakistan reached the semi-finals.
-In March 2019, during the second ODI against Australia, Rizwan scored his first century in an ODI match, making 115 runs.
+He scored his maiden century against Australia, in March 2019, with an innings of 115 runs.

 In November 2019, Rizwan was recalled to the Pakistan team against Sri Lanka.
-He was also selected against Australia later that month, where in the first innings of the First Test it was debated as to whether he was given out on a no ball.
-In the second innings he made 95.
+He was also selected against Australia later that month, where in the first innings of the First Test it was debated as to whether he was given out on a no ball, he scored 95 runs in the second innings.